Professional information

 Professional experience

-David is a barrister in England & Wales as well as an advocate in Scotland.
+As well as being an advocate in Scotland, David is also a barrister in England & Wales.
 He specialises in public and commercial law.
 He is is described in Chambers and Partners as “one of the best public law counsel at the Scottish Bar”.
 He has significant experience of public law challenges both against and for public bodies.

 Since calling to the bar, David has appeared in courts at all levels, including before a full bench of the UK Supreme Court and a full bench of the Court of Justice of the European Union.
 David has a busy public law practice, including high-profile constitutional litigation.
 He appeared as junior counsel before a full bench of the Court of Justice of the European Union in Wightman v Secretary of State for Exiting the European Union ([2019] Q.B.
-199), as junior counsel before a full bench of the United Kingdom Supreme Court in Cherry v Advocate General for Scotland [2019] UKSC 41, and as junior counsel for the intervener in the reference to the UK Supreme Court by the Lord Advocate in relation to the proposed Scottish Independence Referendum Bill.
+199), as junior counsel before a full bench of the United Kingdom Supreme Court in Cherry v Advocate General for Scotland [2019] UKSC 41, and has appeared in a number of cases before the UK Supreme Court either for a principal party or for an intervener.

 David is regularly instructed in a wide range of corporate and commercial matters, including company law petitions, contractual disputes and professional liability (solicitors, tax advisers/ accountants) including disciplinary matters.